ipfs/ipfs-docs/docs/concepts/glossary.md

 A root is a [node](#node-in-graphs) in a [graph](#graph) that links to at least one other node.
 In an IPLD graph, roots are used to aggregate multiple chunks of a file together.

-If you have a 600KiB file `A`, it can be split into 3 chunks `B`, `C`, and `D` since the default block size of IPFS is 256KiB.
+If you have a 600 KiB file `A`, it can be split into 3 chunks `B`, `C`, and `D` since the default block size of IPFS is 256 KiB.
 The node `A` that links to each of these three chunks is the root.
 The CID of this root is what IPFS shows you as the CID of the file.

 ```
       A